Nanoscale Transport Phenomena Laboratory

 Courtesy Appointment, Materials Science and Engineering

 Alan McGaughey leads the Nanoscale Transport Phenomena Laboratory.
 He received a Bachelor of Engineering from McMaster University (1998), a Master of Applied Science from the University of Toronto (2000), and a Ph.D. from the University of Michigan (2004).
 He came to Carnegie Mellon University in 2005.
-He won the Teare Teaching Award in 2014 and and has been voted Professor of the Year by the MechE seniors three times (2012, 2015, 2017).
+He won the Teare Teaching Award in 2014 and has been voted Professor of the Year by the MechE seniors three times (2012, 2015, 2017).

 Office